sruthiviswanath/petdetection/README.md

 # Object Recognition Pipeline Documentation

-This documentation provides an overview of the implementation and steps taken to complete the "Object Recognition" code challenge.
 The goal of this challenge is to build an object recognition pipeline using a pre-trained model and evaluate its performance on a dataset.

 ## Dataset